Climdyn/qgs/documentation/source/files/user_guide.rst

     from params.params import QgParams
     model_parameters = QgParams()

-This object contains basically all the information needed by qgs to construct the inner products and the tendencies tensor of the model, needed to finally produces the model's function :math:`\boldsymbol{f}`.
+This object contains basically all the information needed by qgs to construct the inner products and the tendencies tensor of the model, which are in turn needed to produces finally the model's function :math:`\boldsymbol{f}`.

-The different components required by the user need then to be specified, by providing information about the basis of functions used to project the partial differential equations of the model.
+The different components required by the user need then to be specified, by providing information about the basis of functions used to project the partial differential equations of qgs.
 As said before, two methods are available:

 2.2.1 The symbolic method
 """"""""""""""""""""""""""

-With this method, the user has to provide directly the basis of functions of each component with symbolic function expressions, using `Sympy`_.
+With this method, the user has to provide directly the basis of functions of each component.
+These functions have to be symbolic function expressions, and should be provided using `Sympy`_.
 This has to be done using a :class:`~basis.base.SymbolicBasis` object, which is basically a list of Sympy functions.

 The user can construct his own basis (see below) or use the various built-in Fourier basis provided with qgs: :class:`~basis.fourier.ChannelFourierBasis` or :class:`~basis.fourier.BasinFourierBasis`.
 In the latter case, convenient constructor functions have been defined to help the user get the Fourier basis: :meth:`~basis.fourier.contiguous_basin_basis` and :meth:`~basis.fourier.contiguous_channel_basis`.
-These functions create `contiguous` Fourier basis for two different kind of boundary conditions (a channel or a closed basin) shown on the first figure in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)`.
+These functions create `contiguous` Fourier basis for two different kind of boundary conditions (a zonal channel or a closed basin) shown on the first figure in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)`.

 .. note::

     A `contiguous` Fourier basis means here that the Fourier modes are all present in the model up to a given maximum wavenumber in each direction (`zonal and meridional`_).
     Hence one has only to specify the maximum wavenumbers (and the model's domain aspect ratio) to these constructor functions.
-One can also create non-`contiguous` Fourier basis by specifying wavenumbers explicitely at the :class:`~basis.fourier.ChannelFourierBasis` or :class:`~basis.fourier.BasinFourierBasis` instantiation.
+One can also create non-`contiguous` Fourier basis by specifying wavenumbers explicitly at the :class:`~basis.fourier.ChannelFourierBasis` or :class:`~basis.fourier.BasinFourierBasis` instantiation (see the section :ref:`files/user_guide:3.1 A simple example` for an example).

 Once constructed, the basis has to be provided to the :class:`~.params.QgParams` object by using dedicated methods: :meth:`~.params.QgParams.set_atmospheric_modes`, :meth:`~.params.QgParams.set_oceanic_modes` and :meth:`~.params.QgParams.set_ground_modes`.
 With the constructor functions, one can activate the mandatory atmospheric layer by typing